 Go to the Anna and Elsa Hour of Code interactive website.
 You will use code to join Anna and Elsa as they explore the magic and beauty of ice.
 You will create snowflakes and patterns as you ice-skate and make a winter wonderland that you can then share with your friends!
 Follow the instructions to create a beautiful snowflake with Anna and Elsa.
 When you are finished, you will be awarded with an Hour of Code certificate like mine above.
-Take a screenshot of your certificate and submit the screenshot to itsLearning.
+When you are finished, submit a screenshot of your Hour of Code certificate (with your name on it) to the itsLearning dropbox.
 Have fun.

 Directions: Over seven million people have learned to code their own Flappy game.
 If you have not done so already, watch the video above about the Flappy game.Go to the Flappy game Hour of Code interactive website.
 Follow the instructions to create a fun flappy bird type game that you will be able to upload to your phone or other device.
 When you are finished, you will be awarded with an Hour of Code certificate like mine above.
 Take a screenshot of your certificate and submit the screenshot to itsLearning.
 Also include a reflection (about 50 words) of what you learned.
 Have fun.